Roldan87/challenge-clustering/README.md

 * *Spactral Clustering*           --> max Score = 0.11

 ##### Final Word:
-The objective of gruping or clustering bearings by similar kinds of faults was not an easy task; the results show that the model was not able to differentiate such groups efficiently enough for us to see obvious separation in the faulty bearings.<br/>
+The objective of gruping or clustering bearings by similar kinds of faults was not an easy task; the results show that none of the models used was able to differentiate such groups efficiently enough for us to see obvious separation in the faulty bearings.<br/>
 After this project though, my skills regarding coding, ploting and implementation of ML algorithms have been tested; but more important, it was a useful challenge to keep ascending in the learning curve to become a data scientist.